pdayao/CPNT-201/README.md

 # CPNT-201-A1
 Patricia Dayao
 # Deputy Returning Officer
-A DRO is in charge of guiding electors through the voting process and managing ballots on the polling day and advanced polling days.
+A DRO is in charge of guiding electors through the voting process and managing ballots on the polling and advanced polling days.

 ## Responsibilities
 Verify elector's ID